 The spiritual connections come from Togakushi’s history.
 According to an important story in Japanese mythology, the Sun Goddess Amaterasu become so furious with her little brother that she hid herself inside a cave.
 With the Sun Goddess gone, the world plunged into darkness, so the other gods had to devise a plan to get her out again.
 One goddess started doing a funny dance and the laughter she heard outside made Amaterasu curious.
 She peeked out, and at that moment one of the gods grabbed the cave’s door and quickly threw it away.
 The door flew all the way to Nagano Prefecture and landed in a forested area which was thus named Togakushi, or “Hiding Door”.

 Hiking the Five Shrine Trail

 I’ve been to Togakushi a few times, but I had never walked the trail that goes past all five shrines.
 A couple of weeks ago, I decided to do so and took the bus from Nagano to Togakushi.
-You can get off at several places on the way; Togakushi Hokosha, Togakushi Chusha, Togakushi Okusa Entrance and Togakushi Campsite.
+You can get off at several places offering fascinating attractions on the way; Togakushi Hokosha, Togakushi Chusha, Togakushi Okusa Entrance and Togakushi Campsite.

 Togakushi Area Map

-I got off at Togakushi Chuusha because the Togakushi Tourist Information Center was located there, and you can get information about the trail or restaurants etc., as well as an area map!
+I got off at Togakushi Chusha because the Togakushi Tourist Information Center was located there, and you can get information about the trail or restaurants etc., as well as an area map!
 (Even though the trail is easy to follow with markers along the way).

 While I started with the Chusha Shrine, or middle shrine, you can of course start at the Hokosha Shrine, or go straight to the Okusha Shrine and make your way down.